 Surprising Affinity For Water

-You are pretty well aware of the truth that most cats avoid water at all costs, yet, Ragdoll black cats show somewhat interest in this wet wonder.
+You are pretty well aware of the truth that most cats avoid water at all costs, yet Ragdoll black cats show somewhat interest in this wet wonder.
 Many owners report their Ragdolls being intrigued by running water sound, whether from faucets or other sources.
 This unusual trait can make bath time less of a struggle and adds an extra layer of pleasure to their playful personalities.

 Black Ragdolls Can Produce Pointed Ragdolls